syncfusion-content/uwp-docs/uwp/Sparkline/Markers.md

 ---
 layout: post
-title: Markers in UWP Sparkline control | Syncfusion
+title: Markers in UWP Sparkline | Syncfusion®
-description: Learn here all about Markers support in Syncfusion Universal Windows Sparkline (SfSparkline) control and more.
+description: Markers in the UWP Sparkline highlight specific data points, making trends, values, and key points easier to identify and analyze.
 platform: uwp
 control: SfSparkline
 documentation: ug
 ---

-# Markers in UWP Sparkline (SfSparkline)
+# Markers in UWP Sparkline

 Markers are used to indicate the value point for line and area series, and we can customize with different templates.
 It is applicable for LineSparkline and AreaSparkline.